-Parasites are unwelcome guests to your pet’s body, and can endanger his or her well-being.
-There are many different kinds of parasite which can infect dogs and cats both on the inside and outside of their bodies.
+Parasites are unwelcome guests to your pet’s body, and can threaten his or her well-being.
+There are many different kinds of parasite which can infect dogs and cats, both on the inside and outside of their bodies.
 Fortunately, most of these parasites are easily treated, easily prevented, or both.

 Though too small to see with the naked eye, hookworms can cause serious harm to your pet’s health, and may even be fatal if left untreated – especially in kittens and puppies.
 These microscopic bloodsuckers are transmitted either by ingestion or by larval penetration of the skin.
 This can happen by exposure to water or an environment which has been contaminated, often by feces.
 Humans can even become infected by walking barefoot in contaminated areas.
 Puppies and kittens, on the other hand, typically acquire this parasite through their mother’s milk.
 Hookworms cause anemia, and can inflame the small intestines they infest.
 The good news is that, in most cases, hookworms can be easily cured by use of medication.